 Magic Bullet Fund (MBF) receives an application and financial information.
-Applications are reviewed to find the families in the greatest financial distress and the dogs with the best chance of long survival.
-After we get an application and all documents requested, if it is a case that we may be able to offer assistance for, the application is assigned to a volunteer Case Manager.
+Applications are reviewed to find the families in the greatest financial distress and the pets with the best chance of long survival.
+If we might be able to offer assistance, the application is assigned to a volunteer Case Manager.

-The donations that come in for a dog’s treatment are held on reserve for that dog’s cancer treatment.
-Funds that cannot be used for the dog are redistributed to General Fund to help other dogs.
-Each donator to a dog’s campaign receives a thank you note from MBF at the time of their donation, and information for their accountant.
-At the end of the campaign, we send an email to all who donated for that dog (with all email addresses hidden), to thank them for donations again and to say that the campaign is closed.
-We do not release any information about donators, except their name (unless they donated anonymously).
+Each donator to a pet’s campaign receives a thank you note at the time of their donation, and information for their accountant.
+At the end of the campaign, we email all who donated for that pet (email addresses hidden), to thank them again and to say that the campaign is closed.
+We do not share any information about donators, except their names (unless they donated anonymously).

 Payments for Treatment

 If you have received a line of credit from CareCredit (or any resource), we suggest that you do not charge through more than the treatment amount, at the time of each treatment.
-For example, do not charge $1,000 for the clinic to hold for you as a credit on your account.
+For example, don’t charge $1,000 for the clinic to hold as a credit on your account.
 We cannot make a payment if there is a credit balance on your account… and the veterinary clinic is not a bank.